matthost/lifespan/README.md

     - Low, given fairly similar amounts are present in a typical diet.
   - Dose
     - 2-4+ grams daily
-- B12
-  - Background
-    - A vitamin whose deficiency causes significant issues and is missing in vegan / plant based diets.
-  - Dose
-    - 1 mg, weekly

 Others I have taken or considered, but am not as sure about:
 - NAC (combined with glycine)